thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

 {% endhighlight %}

 Unfortunately TypeScript doesn't have anything like Haskell data constructors, so I had to create classes instead.
-If you're new to TypeScript, like me that last bit is a type alias; rather than having to say `Nothing | Just<T>` in all of our type signatures, we can just say `Maybe<T>`.
+If you're new to TypeScript, like me, that last bit is a type alias; rather than having to say `Nothing | Just<T>` in all of our type signatures, we can just say `Maybe<T>`.